theodoremoreland/Y-axiom/README.md

 This dashboard features each of the four illustrations with supplemental explanations, as well as a table featuring all of the data used to conduct the analysis (note: the data table has not been kept up-to-date).
 Below is a preview of the dashboard.

+*This was a homework assignment for Washington Univeristy's Data Analytics Boot Camp (2019)*

 # Home Screen
 <img src="presentation/5.PNG" width="900">